lsnow99/conductorr/csl/README.md

 #### Integers

 All CSL integers are 64-bit numbers.
-They can be negative positive, or zero.
+They can be negative, positive, or zero.
 One special feature of CSL is the ability to use suffixes that are a shorthand to multiply by an order of magnitude.
 For example, `3G` is equivalent to `3000000000`.

 The full list of available suffixes is below:
 - `G` --> 1000000000